 - Caregiver support: Addiction not only impacts those using substances but also their support systems.
 Addiction can be difficult to understand and process.
-Resources for understanding and engaging with substance use disorders as a support member can be found here.
+BC Centre on Substance Use has several resources for understanding and engaging with substance use disorders as a support member.

 No matter how someone’s substance use disorder is presenting, they will likely need support and possibly treatment to find healing.
 Categorizing someone as “high functioning” may prevent them from seeking support which is a disservice to them and those who care for them.

 Written By: Sarah Beerman, LCSW, CADC

 At Clarity Clinic, we have highly trained staff who specialize in therapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.